myneighborh/company-success-prediction/README.md

 - IPO Status

 Key preprocessing steps are as follows:
-- Year of Establishment was transformed into company age (current year - establishment year).
+- Converted year of establishment into company age (`2025 - establishment year`)
-- Categorical variables (Country, Sector) were encoded using LabelEncoder.
+- Applied LabelEncoder to categorical variables (Country, Sector)
-- Investment Stage was ordinally mapped (e.g., Seed=0 to IPO=4).
+- Mapped Investment Stage to ordered integers (Seed=0 to IPO=4)
-- Boolean values (Acquisition/IPO status) were converted to 0/1.
-- Company Valuation strings (e.g., "6000 이상", "2500-3500") were cleaned into numerical values.
+- Converted boolean fields (Acquisition/IPO) to 0 and 1
+- Parsed company valuation from string formats like `"6000+"`, `"2500-3500"` to numerical values
-- Numerical missing values were not explicitly imputed.
+- Missing values were not explicitly imputed and may remain in the model inputs

 #### Feature Engineering:
-A wide variety of derived features were created to improve model performance.
-Examples include:
+Several new features were engineered to enhance predictive power, including:
-- Investment per Employee = Total Investment ÷ Number of Employees
+- Investment per employee
+- Revenue per employee
+- Revenue-to-investment ratio
+- Revenue-to-customer ratio
+- Valuation-to-investment ratio
-- Revenue per Employee = Annual Revenue ÷ Number of Employees
+- Revenue per SNS follower
-- Revenue to Investment Ratio = Annual Revenue ÷ Total Investment
-- Revenue to Customer Ratio = Annual Revenue ÷ Number of Customers
+- Square root of company age
-- Company Valuation to Investment Ratio, Revenue to Valuation Ratio, etc.
+- Revenue compared to national/sector averages
-- Root of Company Age, Revenue per Social Follower, and more
-- National and industry-level normalization features (e.g., Revenue ÷ Average of Country)

-A total of 17 new features were engineered.
-Only those that contributed meaningfully to performance were included in the final model.
+A total of 17 derived features were created.
+Only a subset was included in the final model based on performance impact.

 #### Features Used in Final Model:
-The final model was trained using the following features:
+The following features were included in the final training set:
-- Company Age
+- Company age
-- Investment per Employee
+- Investment per employee
-- Revenue per Employee
+- Revenue per employee
-- Revenue to Investment Ratio
-- Investment to Valuation Ratio
-- Revenue to Customer Ratio
+- Revenue-to-investment ratio
+- Investment-to-valuation ratio
+- Revenue-to-customer ratio
-- Root of Company Age
+- Root of company age
-- Company Valuation to Investment Ratio
+- Valuation-to-investment ratio
-- Social Followers to Customers
+- Followers per customer
-- Social Followers to Valuation
+- Followers per valuation
-- Customers per Employee
+- Customers per employee
-- Revenue to Valuation Ratio
-- Revenue to Company Age
+- Revenue-to-valuation ratio
+- Revenue-to-age ratio
-- Revenue per Follower
+- Revenue per follower
-- Revenue to National Average Ratio
-- Customers to Sector Average Ratio
+- Revenue-to-national-average ratio
+- Customers-to-sector-average ratio

 #### Removed Features:
-The following features were removed due to low impact or multicollinearity:
+The following features were excluded due to low predictive power or multicollinearity:
 - Country
 - Sector
 - Investment Stage